ubaldot/vim-markdown-extras/README.md

 This plugin adds some spice to the bundled [vim-markdown][3], such as:

-- Easy toggle italic, bold, strike-through, code delimiters,
+- Easy toggle italic, bold, strike-through, code text-styles,
 - Easy to add/jump/remove/preview links,
 - Toggle quoted and code blocks,
 - Format with `gq` and on save,
 - Render with `pandoc`,
-- Easy configuration and usage
 - ... and more.

 # Requirements